John Chapter 21

 9. So this saying went out among the brothers, that this disciple doesn’t die.
 But Jesus didn’t tell him that he doesn’t die, but only: “If I want him to remain until I come, what is that to you?”

-11. Now, there are also many other things that Jesus did, which if every one would be written, I think not even the world itself would have space for the books which would be written.
+11. Now, there are also many other things that Jesus did, which if every one would be written, I think not even the world itself would have space for the books that would be written.

 Next: Acts chapter 1 (not yet translated)